stakater/mto-docs/content/reference-guides/custom-metrics.md

 - Add the following label to the namespace: `openshift.io/cluster-monitoring=true`.
 This will enable cluster monitoring for the namespace.
 - To ensure that the metrics are being scraped for the namespace, navigate to `Observe` -> `Targets` in the OpenShift console.
 You should see the namespace in the list of targets.
 - To view the custom metrics, navigate to `Observe` -> `Metrics` in the OpenShift console.
 You should see the custom metrics for templates, template instances and template group instances in the list of metrics.

+Details of metrics can be found at [Metrics and Logs](../explanation/logs-metrics.md)